— By Jennifer Harper – THE WASHINGTON TIMES – March 16, 2006

 Hot peppers have received accolades from researchers in recent years for their antioxidant, or cancer-fighting, effects.
 Anti-inflammatory properties in peppers have been tapped for treatment of migraines, arthritis and muscle pain.
 Hot peppers also have been found to suppress appetites and clear a stuffy head; they can aggravate existing heartburn but not cause it.

 They are a good source of vitamins A, C and E, folic acid and potassium.
 Peppers are low in calories and sodium and contain no carbohydrates.
-Their taste has spawned numerous appreciation societies around the , not to mention global competitions to determine the hottest variety on the planet.
+Their taste has spawned numerous appreciation societies around the world, not to mention global competitions to determine the hottest variety on the planet.

 Still, the chili pepper came under fire in a 2002 Yale University report that established a link between the hot pods and stomach cancer in Mexican workers who ate from 9 to 25 jalapenos a day.
-The has been disputed by other researchers who found that rates of stomach cancer declined in the United States — though consumption of salsa, chili and other hot foods actually had increased.
+The claim has been disputed by other researchers who found that rates of stomach cancer declined in the United States — though consumption of salsa, chili and other hot foods actually had increased.